※ Edited: 10/30/17 ※

 Garnette finished checking their supplies and joined them at the front.
 "We need to split up and look for food and water."

-"Oh, if we can find a two way radio or even like a satellite dish, I can trying contact that Citizen Z guy."
+"Oh, if we can find a two-way radio or even like a satellite dish, I can try to contact that Citizen Z guy."
 Addy seemed eager to volunteer.

 "That's good."
 Garnett approved.
 "Okay, you and Mack do that.
 And the rest of us will look for food.
 Doc, you take 10K.
 Warren and I will take Murphy."

 "Actually..."
-Garnett paused in though.
+Garnett paused in thought.
 "You two go with them."
 He pointing at Doc and the kid.
 The two girls glanced at each other before shuffling along, clearly not pleased with the assignment.
-"Stay close.
-Meet back here in an hour.
-Let's go."
-He ordered.
-As the three groups went they're separate ways, Warren quietly stopped her partner and nodded towards Ariel and Cassandra.
+Having given no objections, he assumed they could behave themselves a bit longer.

 "I don't know why we stopped here in Philly."
 Ariel rolled her eyes hearing Cassandra's whine again.
 "We should've kept going."

-"Going?!
-Going where?!
-We're out of food, we've got a quarter tank of gas, our ammo is a third of what it was when we left the camp, and ever time I make a plan someone does something to screw it up!"
+"Going?
+Going where?
+We're out of food, we've got a quarter tank of gas, our ammo is a third of what it was when we left the camp, and every time I make a plan someone does something to screw it up!"